-Felice Giardini and the development of professional music culture in mid-eighteenth-century London (accepted for the RMA monograph series)
+Felice Giardini and professional music culture in mid-eighteenth-century London (book)

-‘The law and the profits: royal licences, piracy and Lewis Granom’s XII Songs and Ballads (1752)’ (journal article/book chapter)
+‘The law and the profits: royal licences, piracy and Lewis Granom’s XII Songs and Ballads (1752)’ (journal article)

 Giuseppe Manfredini, Sei Arie for voice and string quartet (edition)

 ‘Musical life in the King’s Bench Prison c.1760: new evidence from the Courts of Common Pleas and Exchequer’.
 Music in Eighteenth-Century Britain, 33rd Annual Conference, Foundling Museum, London (November 2017), also 46th Annual Conference of the British Society for Eighteen-Century Studies, St Hugh’s College, Oxford (January 2017).

 ”Your Orator … hath for many years studied and practised the composing of Musick’: the royal licence as an early form of music copyright protection’.
 International conference on Music and Power in the Baroque Era, Complesso Monumentale di San Micheletto, Lucca, Italy (November 2016)